Crypto713/COINx/README.md

 # COINx [Signum]

+Created on 11.17.2021.
-COINx is currently deployed in the IOT.
+COINx is deployed in the IOT.